Last Updated: February 26, 2026

 It’s wise to prepare your home for a power outage, especially if you have been warned that it will happen.
 It helps to keep your home safe during the outage and when the lights come back.
 Turn all your light switches off and unplug appliances from sockets to prevent damage from an electrical surge.
 Ensure that you unplug computers and other expensive equipment.
 Also, leave one light switch to alert you when the power is back.
 Avoid running your generator indoors during a power outage, and ensure you have proper ventilation when using camp stoves or charcoal grills.

-4. Power Outage Emergency Kit
+4. Prepare an Emergency Kit

 You don’t want to be scrambling for items when the power goes out.
 It can be dangerous to walk around in the dark, shuffling through closets to find essential supplies.
 You can prevent all that by assembling everything you might require in one container or storage box.
 Place the box in an easy-to-access location, especially the main level, to avoid stairs.
 Let everyone member know where you place the kit.
-It can contain a first aid kit, essential medications if any, extra batteries, an emergency contact list, and a flashlight.

 5. Make Your Car a Generator